garnierclement/pfe/sensors/README.md

 			}
 	}

+The request procedure is already implemented into Manticore, so it means that you can create new sensors and there will be no ad-hoc development required to make the request of the sensor's data available to other nodes.
+Everything is defined here in the description file.

 #### Mode

 As you can notice on the above excerpt of `request`, it has a property called `default`.
-We will refer in the following as the *mode* of the Request procedure. his will help us to give some granularity in the case of we need to consider different types of a procedure.
+We will refer in the following as the *mode* of the Request procedure.
+This will help us to give some granularity in the request procedure.
+Let's consider that situation where we might want a slightly different type of the Request procedure.
+It is easy to implement it by just adding a new property after `default`.

-Usually, there will be only one `mode` called default is mandatory and obviously will be the default way of the procedure to be called.
+Usually, there will only be one `mode` called `default`.
+Therefore the `default` mode is mandatory, others are optional.

 #### Options

 Each mode can have some options.
-These options corresponds to
+These options corresponds to variables that will be set by Manticore at runtime.

-The convention used here is to write them starting with a `$` (dollar sign)
+The convention used here is to write them starting with a `$` (dollar sign).

-> the name is just a way to remember what it is for but the order is very important (need to explain why)
+The Request procedure have 3 options :

+*	`$ADDRESS$` corresponds to the IP address of the endpoint
+*	`$PORT$` corresponds to the port of the endpoint
+*	`$GENERATED_PATCH$` corresponds to the name of a generated file that can be needed before triggering the execution

+The name of the option is just a way to remember and describe it.
+If your need to generate a script and not a patch, then you can call the third options `$MYSCRIPT` and use this name in your `description.json`.

+However the order is very important because Manticore will process these variables in the same order that are they described above (first the address, then the port and finally the generated file name).

 #### Steps: Check > Generate > Execute